Daniel-Lindsey66/Group-13-SubQuery-Optimization-Project/README.md

 >  [Evaluation Queries]()

-Rejected Dataset: Climate Data
+3. Climate Data (Rejected)

-Originally we wanted to also work with national weather data that was collected across roughly 5,500 weather observation stations.
-The data was monitored and maintained by the National Centers for Environmental Information (NCEI).
-Containing over a million datasets from 6-month sets spanning 2020-2025.
+> Originally we wanted to also work with national weather data that was collected across roughly 5,500 weather observation stations.
+The data was monitored and maintained by the National Centers for Environmental Information (NCEI); containing over a million datasets from 6-month sets spanning 2020-2025.
 Multiple sets were pulled using the National Oceanic and Atmospheric Administration's (NOAA) Climate Data Online Search for Daily Summaries.
+>
-The main issue we ran into with this dataset was that it hadn't been normalized and thus contained too many inconsitencies to continue using.
+> The main issue we ran into with this dataset was that it hadn't been normalized and contained too many inconsitencies to continue using.
+It also made the schema overly complex with having to import multiple datasets into a single table - which made the removal and overall net positive for our project.
+>
 > [Source](https://catalog.data.gov/dataset/u-s-hourly-precipitation-data2)

 ## Results